-The list below shows state, county and MDJ Dem candidates who will appear on the May 16 primary ballot.
+The list below shows state, county and MDJ Dem candidates who won the May 16 primary election and therefore become our endorsed candidates for November.
 See candidates for municipal offices and school boards on the Dem zones’ sites and Facebook pages.
-Here are relevant pages to date:
+See individual precinct results here, all winners in the County here, and statewide winners.

 For candidate spotlights, starting with countywide offices, see CCDC Facebook (also shown below after publication for each candidate).
 See PA Dem party write-ups here.
-For the list of all candidates in Chester County, click here.
+For a one-page handout with the 4 row office candidates (the first 4 below, see here.

 Chester County Controller: Margaret Reif